mr-hariom-chaudhary/Snake-Game/README.md

 # Prerequisites

-Python 3.x
+1. Python 3.x

-Pygame library
+2. Pygame library

 # Installation

+i.
 Clone or download the repository to your local machine.

+ii.
 Install the required dependencies using pip:

-pip install pygame
+iii. pip install pygame

 # How to Play